oracle/weblogic-kubernetes-operator/documentation/site/content/managing-domains/model-in-image/overview.md

   - The operator will run a Kubernetes Job called the 'introspector job' that:
     - For an [Auxiliary Image]({{% relref "/managing-domains/model-in-image/auxiliary-images.md" %}}) deployment, an init container is used to copy and set up the WDT installer in the main container, and all the WDT models are also copied to the main container.
     - Sets up the call parameters for WDT to create the domain.
 The ordering of the models follow the pattern [Model files naming and ordering]({{% relref "/managing-domains/model-in-image/model-files#model-file-naming-and-loading-order" %}}).
-    - Runs WDT tooling to generate a domain home using the parameters from the previous step.
+    - Runs WDT tooling to generate a complete domain home using the parameters from the previous step.
     - Encrypts the domain salt key `SerializedSystemIni.dat`.
-    - Packages the domain home and passes it to the operator.
-The packaged domain has two parts.
-The first part `primordial domain` contains the basic configuration including the encrypted salt key.
-The second part `domain config` contains the rest of the configuration `config/**/*.xml`.
-These files are compressed but do not contain any applications, libraries, key stores, and such, because they can be restored from the WDT archives.
+    - Packages the complete domain home and passes it to the operator in a compressed archive.
+Applications and libraries are restored separately from the WDT archives when each server pod starts.

   - After the introspector job completes:
     - The operator creates one or more ConfigMaps following the pattern `DOMAIN_UID-weblogic-domain-introspect-cm***`.
 These ConfigMaps contain the packaged domains from the introspector job and other information for starting the domain.

   - After completion of the introspector job, the operator will start the domain:
     - For an [Auxiliary Image]({{% relref "/managing-domains/model-in-image/auxiliary-images.md" %}}) deployment, an init container is used to copy and set up the WDT installer in the main container, and all the WDT models are also copied to the main container first.
-    - Restore the packaged domains in the server pod.
+    - Restore the packaged domain in the server pod.
     - Restore applications, libraries, key stores, and such, from the WDT archives.
     - Decrypt the domain salt key.
     - Start the domain.